kekyo/cat-doubler/README.md

 .env*
 ```

-Place this file in the same directory as the template project, or specify its location using the `--ignore-path` option.
+Place `.catdoublerignore` in the same directory as the template project, or specify its location using the `--ignore-path` option.

 ---